 Avoid Blending In.

 Don’t forget that your resume’s sole job is to position you as a standout candidate who is uniquely qualified to tackle a specific set of business challenges.

 Clichés compromise your candidacy because, despite sounding fancy, they take up valuable real estate on your resume -without articulating why you should be hired over another, similarly qualified candidate.

 So, before you send out your resume to any recruiters, use my resume writing guides to improve its content and design.
 In the context of this conversation, be sure to perform a quick audit and remove any mentions of the following:

 Most of the time the clichés and buzzwords describe traits that describe the minimum expected standard.
 Your employer expects you to work hard, turn up on time and not require close supervision.

 Have you led teams?
 Delivered projects before deadlines?
 Negotiated deals skilfully?
 Great.
-Give examples and let your achievements you’ve produced speak on your behalf.
+Give examples and let the achievements you’ve produced speak on your behalf.